adjust/unity_sdk/README.md

 Please, have in mind that if you are using your **own broadcast receiver** which handles `INSTALL_REFERRER` intent, you don't need the adjust broadcast receiver to be added in your manifest file.
 Remove it, but inside your own receiver add the call to the adjust broadcast receiver like described in [Android guide][android-custom-receiver].
 2. Adds the permission to connect to the internet.
 3. Adds the permission to access information about Wi-Fi networks.

-After running in `Unity 4.x.y`, the script writes the log file `AdjustPostBuildAndroidLog.txt` at the root of the Unity project with log messages of the script run.
-In `Unity 5.x.y`, all log messages are written to Unity IDE console output window.

 ## <a id="additional-features">Additional features